amshinde/documentation/how-to/how-to-use-rootless-kata-containers-with-podman.md

 > **NOTE:**
 >
 > `kvm` should be the group owning the device node `/dev/kvm` on most distros.
-> Make sure permissions on `/dev/kvm` are as shown below:
+> Make sure the minimum permissions on `/dev/kvm` are as shown below:
 > ```
 > $ ls -la /dev/kvm
 > crw-rw---- 1 root kvm 10, 232 Nov 11 20:28 /dev/kvm